CHR-P Training Toolkit

 Coordinated Specialty Care (CSC) is a team-based, multi-element approach designed to provide comprehensive, evidence-based services to individuals experiencing early psychosis.
 For youth at Clinical High Risk for Psychosis (CHR-P), CSC offers tailored support including psychotherapy, family education, medication management, school and work coaching, and case coordination.
 This model is especially important for CHR-P populations because early, integrated care can help prevent or delay the onset of full psychosis and promote recovery.
 Stepped care is an approach within CSC that matches the intensity of services to a person’s current needs—starting with lower-intensity interventions and stepping up care only if needed—ensuring that treatment is both effective and efficient.

-M3P uses a “stepped care” model to provide mental health support to youth across Massachusetts.
+Massachusetts uses a “stepped care” model to provide mental health support to youth across Massachusetts.
 These “steps” provide a tiered approach based on a person’s needs, from youth with few to no mental health needs to those experiencing a first episode of psychosis (FEP).

-Assessment for Clinical High Risk for Psychosis (CHR-P) involves a comprehensive, multi-method evaluation to understand an individual’s current experiences, developmental background, and overall mental health.
+Assessment for CHR-P involves a comprehensive, multi-method evaluation to understand an individual’s current experiences, developmental background, and overall mental health.
 A key component of this process is the Structured Interview for Psychosis-Risk Syndromes (SIPS), a semi-structured interview that assesses subthreshold psychotic symptoms and functional decline to determine whether someone meets criteria for CHR-P. In addition to the SIPS, a full evaluation includes a developmental history, family interview, and assessment of co-occurring conditions—such as anxiety, depression, trauma-related symptoms, or neurodivergent traits—that commonly overlap with psychosis-risk presentations.
-Across the M3P network, clinics are working together to implement a standardized assessment battery that includes both interview-based and self-report tools to guide diagnostic clarity and determine whether specialty CHR-P stepped care is appropriate.
-These tools are not only essential at intake, but are also repeated every six months to monitor progress and inform individualized treatment planning, ensuring that assessment is fully integrated into ongoing clinical care.

 Asynchronous Training Materials

-Below are some essential articles, background resources, and videos to help you learn more about CHR-P Assessment and Care:
+Below are some essential articles, background resources, and videos to help you learn more about CHR-P assessment and care.

 Background CHR-P research and care articles